-Chessie Thacher is a democracy & civic engagement attorney at the ACLU of Northern California, where she devotes her time to First Amendment issues, government transparency, criminal justice reforms, and voting rights litigation.
+Chessie Thacher is a Staff Attorney for the Democracy & Civic Engagement program at the ACLU of Northern California, where she devotes her time to First Amendment issues, government transparency, criminal justice reforms, and voting rights litigation.

 Prior to joining the ACLU, Chessie worked as an attorney at Keker, Van Nest & Peters LLP, a San Francisco-based law firm that focuses on high-stakes litigation and trials.
 There, Chessie represented individuals and businesses in a range of complex civil cases and class action lawsuits, regularly arguing cases in both federal and state court.